heidenreich/theironyard.github.io/source/education/academy/front-end-engineering/graduates/index.markdown

   </div>
   <div class="graduates-right">
     <h1 class="name">Ryan Ponce</h1>
     <p class="bio"> After five years working at Apple Stores, my brother and I created a small startup called Surprise Co.
-At the same time, I created my own copmany called App Shirt Co.
+At the same time, I created my own company called App Shirt Co.
 I am still working on both.
 In August 2013, I moved to Greenville, SC to take a 12-week intensive front-end engineering class.
 There, I learned the skills necessary to become a true developer.
 I am currently looking for a web developement position with a progressive, growth-oriented company that offers challenging opportunities and responsibilities with the potential for career advancement.
 I am willing to relocate for the perfect position.</p>
     <ul class="links">
       <li>&bull;
         <a href="http://ponce.io/resume/">Resume